National Professional Qualification in Leading Literacy (NPQLL)

 Become a true champion of literacy.
 You’ll develop a thorough understanding of how you can improve literacy in your subject, phase and school, using the latest evidence informed research.

-This programme is designed to fit with your busy teaching role and can be completed in bite-size chunks around your existing schedule.
+This programme is designed to fit around your busy teaching role.
+Much of the work can be completed in short bursts around your existing schedule.

 Benefits for your school